D. B. Cooper: Knowledge and planning

-Fate
+Cooper's fate

-From the beginning of their investigation, the FBI was skeptical about Cooper's chances and speculated Cooper did not survive his jump.
-The FBI provided several reasons and facts to support their conclusion - Cooper's apparent lack of skydiving experience, his apparent unfamiliarity with parachutes, his lack of proper equipment for his jump and survival, the inclement weather on the night of the hijacking, the wooded terrain into which Cooper jumped, Cooper's lack of knowledge of his landing area, and the unused ransom money.
+From the beginning of their investigation, the FBI speculated Cooper did not survive his jump for several reasons and facts: Cooper's apparent lack of skydiving experience, his lack of proper equipment for his jump and survival, the temperature and inclement weather on the night of the hijacking, the wooded terrain into which Cooper jumped, his lack of knowledge of his landing area, and the unused ransom money.

 First, Cooper appeared to lack the necessary skydiving knowledge, skills, and experience for the type of jump he attempted.
-"We originally thought Cooper was an experienced jumper, perhaps even a paratrooper," said Carr.
-"We concluded after a few years this was simply not true.
+Carr said: "We originally thought Cooper was an experienced jumper, perhaps even a paratrooper."
+He further said: "We concluded after a few years this was simply not true.
 No experienced parachutist would have jumped in the pitch-black night, in the rain, with a 172 mph wind in his face wearing loafers and a trench coat.
 It was simply too risky."
-Skydiving instructor Earl Cossey, who supplied the parachutes Cooper demanded, testified Cooper did not need extensive experience to survive the jump and "... anyone who had six or seven practice jumps could accomplish this."
-However, Cossey also noted jumping at night drastically increased the risk of injury, and without jump boots, Cooper would have probably suffered severe ankle or leg injuries upon landing.
+Alternatively, skydiving instructor Earl Cossey, who supplied the parachutes, testified Cooper would not have needed extensive experience to survive the jump and "anyone who had six or seven practice jumps could accomplish this".
+However, Cossey also noted jumping at night drastically increased the risk of injury, and without jump boots, Cooper would probably have suffered severe ankle or leg injuries upon landing.